Dionaea muscipula ‘FTS Lunatic Fringe’

 Nepenthes x “Vamp 4”: Hybrid of Nepenthes mirabilis var. viking x Nepenthes ampullaria.
 Robust with striking red and yellow polka dots traps, long leaves.

-Nepenthes mirabilis winged tendril x ampullaria ‘Black Miracle’ #12 is an intermediate/lowland beautiful complex hybrid created by Diflora.
+Nepenthes mirabilis winged tendril x ampullaria ‘Black Miracle’ #12 is an intermediate/lowland beautiful hybrid.
+Round and squat traps entirely colored in pale green.

 Nepenthes x “Pink Lipstick”: Unique cross, slow initial growth, bronzed leaves.
 Distinctive deep bronze-green ascidium.
 Beautifully selected clone.